 These matters were brought to the attention of management.
 However, management argued that these issues fall outside the auditor's scope of responsibility.
 Whether contention of the management is correct?

-The following points are included in scope of audit of FS:
+Ans: The following points are included in scope of audit of financial statements:

 (1) Coverage of all aspects of entity